-Need help knowing where to begin when starting your room makeover?
+Need help knowing where to begin when redecorating or renovating your home?
 These six steps will help you get going; they work for me every time!
+Let me show you how to start a room makeover to design the home of your dreams.

 One of the most common questions I get asked about decorating a room is "How do I even START?!"
-I use 6 steps when I begin a makeover to help me get focused, stay focused, and begin decorating a professional and cohesive looking room.
+I use 6 steps when I begin a makeover to help me get focused, help me STAY focused, and create a professional and cohesive looking room.
 Ready to go?

 1: Identify Your (Physical & Emotional) Needs

-The most important step to beginning any room makeover is nailing down what you'll actually use the room for and how you want it to make you feel.
-Start thinking about the practical, physical needs of the room like seating, floor space & table or desktop area, but also think about how you want this space to make you, your family and your guests feel.
-You could identify three key words that will describe the feeling of your room (for example: cozy, romantic & unexpected) and use these to help you narrow down images for the next step - gathering inspiration photos.
+The most important step to beginning any room makeover is nailing down how you'll be using the room.
+And how do you want it to feel?
+Think about the practical, physical needs of the room like seating, floor space & table or desktop area.
+Then, think about how you want this space to make you, your family and your guests feel.
+You could identify three key words that will describe the feeling of your room (for example: cozy, romantic & unexpected).
+Use these to help you narrow down images for the next step - gathering inspiration photos.

 2: Gather Inspiration

-One of the first things I always do when I'm planning a room makeover is gather inspirational images of other rooms, items, and lifestyle images that I love.
-My favourite tool for this is Pinterest - I usually create a "secret" Pinterest board that only I can see when I'm planning a makeover - but you could also go old school and clip out magazine photos and pin them to an actual bulletin board!
-After you've gathered all of your inspiration photos into one place, you can look them over and identify reoccurring elements (wall colours, furniture styles, fabric patterns, accent colours, light fixtures etc) that you'll include in the next step - making your mood board.
+One of the first things I always do when I'm planning a room makeover is gather inspirational images of other rooms, items, and lifestyle photos.
+My favourite tool for this is Pinterest.
+I usually create a "secret" Pinterest board that only I can see when I'm planning a makeover.
+You could also go old school and clip out magazine photos and pin them to an actual bulletin board!
+After you've gathered all of your inspiration photos, you can look them over and identify reoccurring elements (wall colours, furniture styles, fabric patterns, accent colours, light fixtures etc) that you'll include in the next step - making your mood board.

 3: Create a Mood Board

-Though not absolutely necessary, this step will really help keep you focused as your gather and purchase items for your room makeover.
-I love making mood boards!
-I make mine in Photoshop and if any of you are interested in a tutorial on how I do that, please let me know in the comments; I'd be happy to share!
-Otherwise, you can trying making one in a free photo collage editor like Adobe Spark.
+This is one of my favourite things to do!
+This step will really help keep you focused as your gather and purchase items for your room makeover.
+I love creating mood boards.
+I make mine in Photoshop and you can watch my tutorial on how I do that right here!
+Otherwise, you can trying making one in a free photo collage editor like Canva.
+Pull in some photos of furniture, paint colours, accents, accessories, rugs and artwork into a collage graphic to see how it works together.
+If something doesn't coordinate, you'll be able to see it when everything's side-by-side.

 4: Make a Floor Plan

 Because I'm often so focused on look and feel this is a step that I can forget, but it's really important!
-Measuring your room and creating a floor plan (on your computer or on paper) will help ensure that you find or buy furniture and accessories that will be the right size for your space.
-Measure the length, width and height of your room and draw it out on a piece of paper or on your computer (I use Illustrator to make my floor plans).
+Measuring your room and creating a floor plan will help ensure that you find or buy furniture and accessories that will be the right size for your space.
+Measure the length, width and height of your room and draw it out on a piece of paper or on your computer (I use Sketchup to make my floor plans).
 Then, when you have prospective furniture for your space, you can draw it into your plan to see if it will fit and if the scale looks good in your room.

 5: Create a Shopping List